SEIR-7-06/react-props/README.md

 Notice the **props** parameter passed in the parentheses.

 To get a sense of what this **props** parameter is let's log it out.
-At the top of our function before the return statement, log out props **props**.
+At the top of our function before the return statement, log out **props**.

 ```js
 function Person(props) {